Upcoming safety equipment changes

 Am I required to carry the same safety equipment on my PWC as other registrable vessels?

-A PWC is a registrable vessel so you will be required to carry the applicable safety equipment.
+Yes.
+A PWC is a registrable vessel so you must carry the applicable safety equipment.

-However unlike other registrable vessels, everyone on board a PWC will need to wear a lifejacket (minimum level 50S) at all times.
+However, unlike other registrable vessels, everyone on board a PWC must wear a lifejacket (minimum Level 50S) at all times.

 Distress beacons